 Quietly publish your post.
-Don’t tweet your post, share it, or add it to a publication, nothing.
-Medium automatically promotes articles so publish somewhere quieter like a Wordpress or Tumblr blog.
+Don’t tweet your post, share it, or add it to a publication.
+Do nothing.
+I don’t recommend Medium because it automatically promotes articles.
+Publish somewhere less smart like a Wordpress or Tumblr.
 Start by just practicing clicking the big button.
+Consider this a practice round Practice going live.
 Something magically happens in our minds when our works shifts from draft to live.

 Do that again and again until you feel brave enough to share it with one or two friends.
 They will likely be kind and engage with your work to help build your writing confidence.
 You can share it with me!

 Sometimes I edit from my phone on the train ride into work if it’s a short post.
 Be sure anything live and in public is true, reflects your beliefs, and is error free.
 For beginners, publish within 1–3 hours of your first draft.
 If you have more to say or it doesn’t capture exactly what you meant, edit the post, delete what’s unclear, or write a follow up post later.

 If you want people to read your post, write something short.
 Choose a clear headline.
 Don’t overthink it or worry about link baiting.

 Have a lot to say?
 Like a lot, a lot?
 Publish part 1 of a series.
 A A series can help you also build momentum and encouragement to keep going.